-- Before you fill in and sign the declaration, read the form again to make sure that the information you have given is correct - ill in this section if you are 16 or over and are applying for: - your own passport passport for the child named in section 2, omeone who cannot sign and you are signing on their behalf.
+- Before you fill in and sign the declaration, read the form again to make sure that the information you have given is correct. - Fill in this section if you are 16 or older, turning 16 in two weeks and are applying for: - your own passport - a passport for the child named in section 2, OR - someone who cannot sign and you are signing on their behalf. - In the case of a child under 16, either parent could include their name and relationship to the child as well as sign and date the declaration.